paperwm/PaperWM/README.md

 ### Setting the default focus mode

 The default focus mode is the standard PaperWM focus mode (i.e. not centered).
-This can be changed according to preference by setting the `default-focus-mode` setting via `dconf` or `gsettings`.
+This can be changed according to preference by changing the `default-focus-mode` setting via `dconf` or `gsettings`.

 To set the default focus mode to `CENTER`, execute the following from a terminal:
 ```
 dconf write /org/gnome/shell/extensions/paperwm/default-focus-mode 1
 ```

-To undo to, or revert to the original PaperWM behaviour (by default), execute the following:
+To undo, or revert to the original PaperWM behaviour, execute the following:
 ```
 dconf write /org/gnome/shell/extensions/paperwm/default-focus-mode 0
 ```